WHAT’S A COUNTY ROAD COMMISSION?

 • Maintaining roads in winter, including snow removal and ice control;

 • Conducting preventative, roadside and gravel road maintenance; and

 • Ensuring safe and steady traffic patterns.

-A county road commission is a governmental agency comprised of staff and a three- or five-member board of directors.
-Michigan has 78 county road commissions and five county road departments that fall under the direction of the county commission branch of local government.
+A county road commission is a governmental agency comprised of staff and a three- or five-member board.
+Michigan has 77 county road commissions and six county road departments under the direction of the county commission branch of local government.

-Regardless of whether a county has a road commission or road department, the county board of commissioners decides whether road commissioners will be appointed or elected, and establishes salary and benefit levels for road commissioners.
-The commissioners, in turn, are the oversight board for the road agency.
+If a county has a road commission, the county board of commissioners decides whether road commissioners will be appointed or elected, and establishes salary and benefit levels for road commissioners.
+The road commissioners, in turn, are the governing board for the road agency.

 Both appointed and elected road commissioners serve six-year terms, which are staggered to ensure that all seats are not up for election at once.

-Board meets on the second Thursday of the month at 11:00am
+The Board meets on the second Thursday of the month at 3:00 p.m.

 Chair: Harold J. Miron